 This year I also bought and brought with me a Simrad AI50 class B AIS (Automatic Identification System) transceiver.
-Also, I had sent to Agmar Marine a set of new blades to replace the broken ones of the wind-generator and a seal kit for the leaking water-maker.
+Also, I had sent to Agmar Marine (now called Moor & Dock) a set of new blades to replace the broken ones of the wind-generator and a seal kit for the leaking water-maker.
 However, the water-maker had a more serious problem then leaking seals.
 It needed a new motor, the old one was completely corroded.
 The motor was ordered several weeks ago.

 Friday May 8, 2009